 Chutney as you all know is a condiment of Indian origin but its concept has spread worldwide.
 It can be made from virtually any vegetable or fruit to which spices and seasonings are added.
 It can be sweet, spicy or sour or have a combination of all three.
 These taste components make a chutney so delicious that it can practically be eaten with anything from curries to sandwiches and crackers.

 There are so many versions of tomato chutney with in India that even I try to variate every time I prepare.
 The most basic version is made with fresh tomatoes, onion, spices, sugar and oil, if you may want to check the recipe, click here.
-My recipe today pairs fresh tomatoes and dried fruits with the Bengali five spice blend that tastes simply sublime with cheese bread which I bought from Gluten Free Expo.
-I kept the texture of my tomato chutney totally different from what the vendor was selling.
+My recipe today pairs fresh tomatoes and dried fruits and is based on Bengali Tomato Chutney, as I said above.

 FIVE SPICE TOMATO CHUTNEY